UWBAIL/BAIL_Lab_Instructions/_posts/2025-09-22-lab-reimbursement.md

 Before incurring any expenses, you must:

-1.  **Contact the Lab Incharge** to request approval for your purchase.
+1.  **Contact Professor Wang** to request approval for your purchase.
 2. Provide a clear description of the business purpose and an estimated cost.
 3. Obtain the correct **`worktag`** for your expense.
 This code is required to allocate the funds correctly.